York Boulevard

 York Boulevard is a Lower City arterial road in Hamilton, Ontario, Canada.
-Formerly known as Highway 2 and Highway 6, it starts in Burlington, Ontario at Plains Road West as a two-way arterial road that wraps around and over Hamilton Harbour, enters the city of Hamilton in the west end at Dundurn Park, and ends at James Street North.
+Formerly known as Highway 2 and Highway 6, it starts in Burlington, Ontario, at Plains Road West as a two-way arterial road that wraps around and over Hamilton Harbour, enters the city of Hamilton in the west end at Dundurn Park, and ends at James Street North.
 It has a one-way section from Queen Street to Bay Street North, and continues east of James Street North as Wilson Street.)

 History

 York Boulevard was part of the military road that connected the chain stations lying between Kingston and the Niagara River, and was the used as the main road to York, Upper Canada (present-day Toronto).
 As a result, it became known as York Street.
-In 1976, the road was closed for construction, over the protests of residents and businesspeople, widened and redesignated York Boulevard on November 29, 1976 at a final cost of $5.5-million.
+In 1976, the road was closed for construction, over the protests of residents and businesspeople, widened and redesignated York Boulevard on November 29, 1976, at a final cost of $5.5-million.

 No street runs parallel with York Boulevard.
 George Hamilton, a settler and local politician, established a town site in the northern part of Barton Township after the war in 1815.
-He kept several east-west roads which were originally Indian trails, although the north-south streets were on a regular grid pattern.
+He kept several east–west roads which were originally Indian trails, although the north–south streets were on a regular grid pattern.
 Streets were designated "East" or "West" if they crossed James Street or Highway 6, and "North" or "South" if they crossed King Street or Highway 8.
 York Street was originally one of those Indian trails; it runs along a ridge of elevated ground (a former sandbar), cutting through the Strathcona and Central neighbourhoods diagonally.

 In 1857, 57 passengers were killed when a train derailed near the Desjardins Canal.

 The old City Hall, with its 38-metre clock tower, was demolished in 1961 (corner of York and James Street) to allow expansion of Eaton's department store.
 The clock and bell went into the tower of the 1990 Eaton Centre.
 Hamilton's Central Library was opened in 1980 by Prince Philip.
-FirstOntario Centre, a sports and entertainment arena with a capacity of up to 19,000 (depending on event type and configuration) opened its doors for business in 1985.
+TD Coliseum, a sports and entertainment arena with a capacity of up to 19,000 (depending on event type and configuration) opened its doors for business in 1985.
 It was originally named Copps Coliseum after the former Hamilton mayor, Victor K. Copps, and was renamed in 2014.

 As part of the Hamilton master transportation plan, York Boulevard was converted from a one way street to allow two-way traffic.
 This change came into effect at 10 am on December 10, 2010.